KOKAProduktion/littlenavmap-openlayers/README.md

 Little Navmap **Version 2.6.10 (Revision 9e09a8a9)**

-Build your own bundle or copy the above mentioned `ol` folder into your LNM installation's web directory
+Build your own bundle or copy the above mentioned `ol` folder into your LNM installations web directory

 ```
 `Path/to/your/Little Navmap/web`